telerik/ajax-docs/controls/window/troubleshooting/opening-from-the-server.md

 ---
 title: Opening from the Server
-page_title: Opening from the Server | UI for ASP.NET AJAX Documentation
+page_title: Opening from the Server | RadWindow for ASP.NET AJAX Documentation
 description: Opening from the Server
 slug: window/troubleshooting/opening-from-the-server
 tags: opening,from,the,server